EffieZhang2401/computer-use-automation-system/README.md

 ## What this repo demonstrates

-- Discovery agent loop with a constrained tool schema (no LangChain / frameworks)
+- Discovery agent loop with a constrained tool schema
 - Locator capture from the real DOM/a11y tree (the model never invents selectors)
 - PolicyGate on every action (discovery and replay)
 - Deterministic replay with business outcomes vs hard failures
 - Human-in-the-loop escalation on the **same live browser session**
-- File-based artifacts, evidence, and LLM cassettes (no Docker, no database)
+- File-based artifacts, evidence, and LLM cassettes

 ## Prerequisites